-[Rhineland, 1920] Thank God, the putsch in Berlin and the following Ruhr crisis were over.
-In Coblenz too it had been days full of tension for the American forces when Reichswehr troops advance more into the Ruhr area, which contravened the Treaty of Versailles.
+[Rhineland, 1920] The putsch and the Ruhr crisis were over.
+It had been days of tension for the American Forces, too, as Reichswehr troops marched into the Ruhr area, That contravened the Treaty of Versailles.

 Seen from the American side